childmindresearch/actisleep-tracker/paper/paper.md

 # Acknowledgements

 This research was funded by the National Institute of Mental Health, grant number R01MH124045.
-Intramural Research Program of the National Institute of Menatl Health through grant ZIA MH002954-02 (Motor Activity Research Consortium for Health - mMarch).
+Intramural Research Program of the National Institute of Mental Health through grant ZIA MH002954-02 (Motor Activity Research Consortium for Health - mMarch).

 # References